andyjohnson0/TakeoutExtractor/README.md

 Except for third-party elements that are licened separately, this project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+The folder picker implementations used in the gui project are based on code from [MauiFolderPickerSample](https://github.com/jfversluis/MauiFolderPickerSample) and https://blog.verslu.is/maui/folder-picker-with-dotnet-maui/ by Gerald Versluis.
+Licenced as [Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)] (https://creativecommons.org/licenses/by-sa/4.0/) by the original author.

+The [shovel icon](https://github.com/frexy/glyph-iconset/blob/master/svg/si-glyph-shovel.svg) used by the gui project is from (SmartIcon's)[https://smarticons.co/] excellent *Gylph* icon set at https://glyph.smarticons.co/ and https://github.com/frexy/glyph-iconset.
+Licenced as [Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](http://creativecommons.org/licenses/by-sa/4.0/) by the original author.

 ## Future Enhancements, TODOs, and known bugs